ComputerGhost/seats250914/README.md

  1. Run the automated tests, then do the manual tests locally.
  1. Publish both website projects.
  1. Copy/paste files to web server.
- 1. Update database.
-(How?
-Just do it manually for now.)
+ 1. Update database by running the migrator on it.
  1. Restart the website processes.
  1. Do the manual tests on the live websites.